microsoft/tilecode/manual.md

 # Having Problems? {#issues}

 Please file a [GitHub issue](https://github.com/microsoft/tilecode/issues) if you encounter a problem with TileCode.
+You can also help us by choosing the most appropriate tag for your issue.